 The Hair of the Buddha

 As you circle the interior of the pagoda, you’ll pass by a locked, glass-covered door.
 This door gives visitors a glimpse of a small altar where Buddha’s hair is kept.
 At first, I didn’t understand why there was such a queue in a hollow alley.
-Then I heard an English-speaking guide telling his two visitors of Buddha’s hair displayed inside.
+Then I heard an English-speaking guide telling his two visitors about Buddha’s hair displayed inside.
 Honestly, I saw the tiny box/altar but not really the hair.
 It’s impossible!
 A strand of hair!
 It’s not like a ponytail! 🙂

 Legend of Two Brothers